Science, Technology, Engineering, & MathematicsScience, Technology, Engineering, & Mathematics (STEM) information.

 This report we describe the analysis of a survey of engineering and science interest given as part of a larger study aimed at evaluating the Engineering is Elementary (EiE) curriculum.

-Working Paper; How Cross-Sector Collaborations are Advancing STEM Learning
+Working Paper: How Cross-Sector Collaborations are Advancing STEM Learning (PDF; 2014)

 This paper describes the attributes and strategies of 15 leading ecosystem efforts throughout the country with the hope that others may use their lessons to deepen rich STEM learning for many more of America’s children.